nikhilkoche/Home-Assignment/README.md

 ---

-## Key Features That Improve Output Quality
+## Key Features That Improve Output Quality and Application Performance
 ### 1. Pre-check for Processed Documents (VectorDB Optimization - vectordb.py)
 ![check](/images/skipping.png)
 - Before processing a document, the system checks if it has already been indexed in Pinecone.